Are you looking for fun listening activities for children to do at home or in the classroom?

 16. Model Good Listening

-It goes without saying…If you want your children to be good listeners, you need to model that behaviour.
+It goes without saying—if you want your children to be good listeners, you must model that behaviour.

 Listen to them when they talk to you.
 Validate what they are saying.